OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 [![Docs](https://img.shields.io/badge/docs-%F0%9F%93%84-blue)](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades)

-Foundry library for deploying and managing upgradeable contracts, which includes upgrade safety checks.
+Foundry library for deploying and managing upgradeable contracts, which includes upgrade safety validations.

 ## Installing

 Follow one of the sections below depending on which version of OpenZeppelin Contracts you are using.
 OpenZeppelin Contracts v5 is required for new deployments.

-### Using with OpenZeppelin Contracts v5
+### Using OpenZeppelin Contracts v5

 Run these commands:
 ```console